 A complex allocation system dating back to the early 1900s guides the assignment of water across users, and introduces cross-sectional heterogeneity in surface water rights.
 A user, defined as an irrigation district, holds an appropriative right to divert water directly from a nearby river or stream and/or possesses a long-term contract to water deliveries provided by a state or federal water project.
-The state-operated State Water Project and federally-run Central Valley Project and Lower Colorado River Project comprise the three main surface water projects.
+The state-operated State Water Project and federally run Central Valley Project and Lower Colorado River Project comprise the three main surface water projects.
 Water contracts specify a maximum annual volume of water supplied and a contract priority.
 This array of water rights and water projects dates back more than 40 years and created an entitlement system where neighboring water districts obtain surface water from different sources under different contract conditions.
+Figure A3 displays the differential entitlements to surface water across space by plotting the maximum entitlement each region of California can receive each year.

 Within an irrigation district, large fluctuations exist in yearly water project deliveries.
 Each year the government agency managing a water project announces allocation percentages for each contract type.
-These percentages are based on reservoir levels, environmental conditions and weather and determine how much of the maximum volume an irrigation district receives.
-Allocation percentages are announced in advance of planting decisions and are largely based on winter precipitation and reservoir levels.
-There are 13 different contract types, where the allocation percentage a district receives differs based on the water project and priority order.
+These percentages are based on weather and environmental conditions in the mountains that occur in the preceding winter rainy season.
+Precipitation, usually in the form of snow, melts in the spring and then runs off into reservoirs where it is stored for summer irrigation in the Central Valley.7 There are 13 different contract types, where the allocation percentage a district receives differs based on the water project and fixed priority order.
 As a result, within a year different districts receive different allocation percentages, depending on the contract type and their appropriative water rights.
+Figure A4 plots the temporal variation in allocation percentages broken down by each of the 13 projects.